 But do not, I repeat, DO NOT try to pop a cyst on your own!

-Cystic acne forms far beneath the skin and is nearly impossible to pop, much less to pop safely.
-You’re much more likely to cause yourself permanent scarring or burst the cyst beneath the skin, spreading all that nasty gunk and infection into the surrounding tissue.
+Cystic acne forms far beneath the is nearly impossible to pop, much less to pop safely.
+You’re much more likely to cause permanent scarring or burst the cyst beneath the skin, spreading all that nasty gunk and infection into the surrounding tissue.

-Some cysts don’t even contain liquid, so how are you planning to pop that?
-Literally unpoppable!
+Plus, some cysts don’t even contain liquid, so how are you planning to pop that?
+Unpoppable!

 If you have a cyst that won’t heal on its own, don’t take matters into your own hands.
 Visit a dermatologist to have the cyst extracted surgically.
 This will also decrease the likelihood of this same cyst acting up again later!